architects-land/minecraft-scaleway-frontend/README.md

 # Minecraft Scaleway Frontend

-Fake Minecraft Server used as a frontend to hourly paied Scaleway servers
+Fake Minecraft Server used as a frontend to hourly paid Scaleway servers

 ## Usage